The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Introduction

 The main contributions of the current work are summarised as follows. \begin{enumerate} \item First, we consider a single-tier network.
 Define the blockage-free region as the region around the typical outdoor user that is free of buildings.
 A closed-form lower bound on the connectivity probability can be derived by inner bounding the blockage-free region by a disk centered at the user with a random radius.
 Using the bound and Poisson distribution of BSs, the lower bound on the connectivity probability is derived as a function of building parameters (e.g., size and site-occupancy probability) and BS parameters (e.g., transmission range and BS density).
 For dense sites, an asymptotic lower bound on the connectivity probability is derived, which has a simple form than the non-asymptotic counterpart. \item Next, the preceding lower bounds for the single-tier network are tightened by finding a tighter inner bound of the said blockage-free region.
 The technique is to partition the region into multiple sub-regions and inner bound each by a sector.
 The union of the sectors gives the said tighter inner bound on the blockage-free region.
-Then tighter bounds of connectivity probability are derived. \item Last, the preceding results are extended to a $K$-tier HetNet, comprising $K$-tier BSs with varying transmission ranges and densities over the tiers.
+Then tighter bounds of the connectivity probability are derived.
+Furthermore, the analysis is generalized to mmWave channels with both LoS and non-LoS (NLoS) paths. \item Last, the preceding results are extended to a $K$-tier HetNet, comprising $K$-tier BSs with varying transmission ranges and densities over the tiers.
 Buildings with varying heights are also considered.
-The building with random height blocks the signals transmitted by a corresponding subset of BS tiers.
-It is shown that the connectivity probability of the $K$-tier HetNet increases linearly with the number of tiers. \end{enumerate}
+The building with a random height blocks the signals transmitted by a corresponding subset of BS tiers.
+It is shown that the connectivity probability of the $K$-tier HetNet increases linearly with the number of tiers when the connectivity probability for each tier is small. \end{enumerate}

-The remainder of the paper is organized as follows.
-The models and performance metric are described in Section~\ref{system_model}.
-The network connectivity are analysed for a single-tier network and a $K$-tier HetNet in Section~\ref{single-tier} and Section~\ref{HetNets}, respectively.
-Simulation results are presented in Section~\ref{simulation} followed by concluding remarks in Section~\ref{conclusion}.